atimochina/cs424_proj2_final/README.md

 In RStudio, look for runApp button located near the top of program This will run the application

-NOTE: The data is already preprocessed for you and save into an RData structure, but if you would like to see how data is processed that can be done by going into the data folder.
-Opening the python
+NOTE: The data is already preprocessed for you and saved into an RData structure